1. Docs

 Strongly Typed Policy Documents (TypeScript-only)

 Pulumi Crosswalk for AWS in TypeScript defines the aws.iam.PolicyDocument interface to add strong type checking to your policy documents.
-By using this type, we will know at compile time whether we’ve mistyped an attribute:
+By using this type, you will know at compile time whether you’ve mistyped an attribute:

 import * as aws from "@pulumi/aws";